Part 1: The Injury and the Denial – “I’ll Be Fine, Right?”

 That’s denial.

-When Reality Doesn’t Feel Real
+When a Back Injury Doesn’t Feel Real

 You tell yourself: